Christopher Robert Hallpike

-Christopher Robert Hallpike (born 1938) is an English-Canadian anthropologist and an emeritus professor of anthropology at McMaster University, Ontario, Canada.
-He is known for his extensive study of the Konso of Ethiopia and Tauade of New Guinea.
+Christopher Robert Hallpike (19 April 1938 – 26 June 2026) was an English-Canadian anthropologist and a professor of anthropology at McMaster University, Ontario, Canada.
+He was known for his extensive study of the Konso of Ethiopia and Tauade of New Guinea.

 Early life and education

 Hallpike was educated at Clifton College, and The Queen's College, Oxford, where he read PPE.
 After graduation he studied at the Institute of Social Anthropology, Oxford, under E. E. Evans-Pritchard and Rodney Needham.
 Fieldwork among the Konso in Ethiopia 1965–1967 was followed by a D.Phil. in 1968.

 Career

 After graduation, Hallpike was appointed a postdoctoral fellow at Dalhousie University, Nova Scotia, and in 1970–1972 carried out fieldwork among the Tauade of Papua New Guinea.
 He returned to Dalhousie as a research associate in 1972–1973, and after four years in England as a private researcher, in 1978 was appointed professor of anthropology at McMaster University, Ontario, until retiring in 1998 as professor emeritus.
 He became a Canadian citizen in 1982.
 Hallpike was a Bye Fellow of Robinson College, Cambridge, in 1984–1985, 1988–1989, and 1992, and was awarded a D.Litt. by Oxford University in 1989.